bmchtech/blog/content/post/porting_d_to_gba.md

 - `ldc` used to compile D sources to `.o` files.
 - `libd` provides a minimal D standard library that is added to default include path, to provide core functionality and access to the C standard library via `core.stdc.*` modules.
 - `.elf` is created from linking D and C compiled object files with devkitarm linker `gcc`, which is the standard C linker.
-- `.gba` is created as usual with devkitarm toolchain.
+- `.GBA` is created as usual with devkitarm toolchain.

 all of this can be [concretely seen](https://github.com/redthing1/gba_dlang/blob/main/demo/Makefile) in the demo makefile.